aid4mh/QPrism/docs/glossary.rst

   Value Range Consistency.
 The uniformness of the value range across multiple records.

 VDR
   Valid Data Ratio.
-The ratio of the number of non-NaN data points by the total number of data points.
+The ratio of the number of non-NaN data points over the total number of data points.